Skip to main content

 Save money with an FSA!

-Take advantage of tax-free savings for health care payments with a Flexible Spending Account (FSA).
+Take advantage of tax-free savings for health care payments with a Healthcare Flexible Spending Account (FSA).
 However, plan your FSA contributions carefully: money in your FSA does not carry over to the next plan year; you must “use it or lose it.”
 You can only carry over up to $660 of unused money in your FSA to the next year; you will forfeit any remaining amount above $660.
 Please note that you must enroll in the FSA again during Open Enrollment in order to carry over the remaining amount to the following plan year.

-How the Standard PPO Plan works
+How the HDHP works

 You pay the plan premiums from your paycheck to have coverage.
 When you receive in-network preventive care, you pay nothing — it’s covered in full!
 If you need non-preventive care, it works like this: